 When is May Day?

 May Day is an annual holiday.
 It is celebrate on May 1st (the first day of May) each year to celebrate the change in seasons.
-In 2020, May first is on a Friday.

 Which countries celebrate May Day?